dezol/detours/README.md

-# Microsoft devours binary libs
+# Microsoft detours binary libs

 This is fully compiled libs of MS-detours.
 Set of libraries to hooking windows applications.